China's ZTE shakes up board in bid for U.S. ban lift

 ZTE said in filings that shareholders approved board to apply for 30 billion yuan ($4.54 billion) credit line from Bank of China, as well as $6.0 billion credit line from China Development Bank.

-Editing by Himani Sarkar, editing by Louise Heavens
+Editing by Himani Sarkar, and Louise Heavens